 Please note: At this time, the Sexual and Reproductive Health Clinic is only equipped to provide care to female and trans patients; male students can receive sexual and reproductive health care in the Medical Clinic.

 Schedule an appointment by calling 303-492-2030 or schedule online through MyCUHealth.

-If it’s your first appointment to the Women’s Clinic please arrive 15 minutes early to complete necessary forms.
+If it’s your first appointment to the Sexual and Reproductive Health Clinic please arrive 15 minutes early to complete necessary forms.
 If your appointment is at 8:00AM, our doors unlock at 7:45 AM.